celestarminefun/celestar-mod-menu/README.md

 - [FAQs](#faqs)
 - [License](#license)
 ## Installation
-The mod menu is available for Windows & Linux through [Tampermonkey Extension](https://chromewebstore.google.com/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo) on various browsers and MacOS & iOS (iPadOS) through [Stay Extension](https://apps.apple.com/sg/app/stay-for-safari/id1591620171) on Safari.
-Below is an installation guide for these extensions and the mod menu.
+The mod menu is available for Windows & Linux through [Tampermonkey Extension](https://chromewebstore.google.com/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo) on various browsers.
+Below is an installation guide for the extension and the mod menu.

 > [!NOTE]
 >
-> The mod menu is not fully functional and supportive for mobile users, hence issues may arise frequently.
-It is still being worked on and improvements will be made over time.
+> The mod menu is almost not functional for mobile users.
+We are still looking for ways to bring you this menu, but please be patient and give us time.

 ### Extension Installation